 Once that dilemma is solved, we can present the atheist with his own tri-lemma:

 - Deny objective moral values and duties (very counter-intuitive).

 - Find some other fault with the argument.

 - Embrace theism.

 While some tenets of atheistic worldviews fit well with the evil and suffering we experience, others do not.
 We have seen the problem objective moral values and duties pose for atheists.
 We have also seen how evil and suffering are consistent with the doctrines of the Catholic Christian worldview.
-All of this serves to dissolve the problem of evil and suffering.
+All of this has served to dissolve the problem of evil and suffering.

 However, I think many people have ignored the strongest solution to the problem.
-I have alluded to Brian Davies book on the subject in prior posts, but I have not yet explained his argument.
+I have alluded to Brian Davies’ book on the subject in prior posts, but I have not yet explained his argument.
 His defense is powerful, and you may not like it at first.
 Atheists will definitely not like it.
 But it’s worth explaining and defending, especially if it’s true.

 You can find my summary and review of Davies’ insights here.